mkmacho/qualitative-interviews/README.md

 python -m pip install -r .\local_requirements.txt
 ```

-Now add your OpenAI API key to the environment:
+**Step 3:** Now add your OpenAI API key to the environment:

 ```powershell
 $Env:OPENAI_API_KEY = <YOUR_OPENAI_API_KEY>
 ```

-Finally, to store interview sessions, you can use PostgreSQL, AWS DynamoDB, Redis, or any other database---even writing to file---you wish.
+**Step 4:** Finally, to store interviews, you can use PostgreSQL, AWS DynamoDB, Redis, or any other database.
 However, Postgres, Dynamo, and Redis are natively supported.
+With Postgres, run the following with your saved Postgres variables:

 With Postgres, run the following with your saved Postgres variables: